 As a side note, Knute Rokny, the godfather of Electro Voice, was a heroic figure with a record of 105 wins, 12 losses, and 5 draws in his 12 years as coach at Notre Dame, including a legendary win over the Military Academy that was later made into a movie.
 The legendary battle won against the Military Academy was later made into a movie, starring a young Ronald Reagan.
 (Knute Rockne: All American/1940 Warner Brothers/Directed by Lloyd Bacon/Starring Pat O'Brien)

-In 1934, Electro Voice developed a noiseless microphone that used humbucking coils and became the leading brand of microphones.
+In 1934, Electro Voice developed a noiseless microphone that used humbucking coils, which catapulted the company to the top of the microphone market.
 In 1946, the company moved its headquarters to Buchanan, Michigan, and expanded its business into the audio equipment sector, particularly speakers.
 In the 1960s, when the world's attention turned to space exploration, it was Electro Voice's microphones that flew in space with astronaut John Glenn under NASA's Mercury program.
 Meanwhile, during the heyday of Hollywood movies, Electro Voice won an Academy Award for its sound collection microphones used in movies.

 The amplifier section, which was the outlet for all sound, consisted of a preamplifier designed with a dedicated high-impedance input and an output section using FETs to handle the output from the piezoelectric element, and the tremolo and octave effect circuits were also installed in the preamplifier section and activated by a signal from the controller.
 The tremolo and octave effect circuits were also mounted in the preamp section and activated by a signal from the controller.